loukylor/CSS385-Game/README.md

  - **Space** to jump
  - **Shift** to sprint

+If the controls aren't working, make sure to click inside the player window (not the tab itself, but the 3d environment) so that your mouse dissapears.

 ## Mechanics

 The game is a simple 3d platformer, where the main character simply moves around